citizennet/purescript-halogen-select/docs/site/content/tutorials/_index.md

 +++
-title = "Documentation"
+title = "Tutorials"
 description = "Some description" template = "section.html"
 +++

 ### Note

-These docs are a work in progress.
+These tutorials are a work in progress.